jangxx/steamvr-osc-control/README.md

 # SteamVR OSC Integration

 **This project is provided *as-is* without any accompanying avatar setup or menu icons.
-If you're looking for an easy way to set this up (including a video tutorial), you can purchase the Support Package on booth here: TBA**
+If you're looking for an easy way to set this up (including a video tutorial), you can purchase the Support Package on booth here: https://jangxx.booth.pm/items/4698066**

 A small utility to control a few SteamVR functions via OSC in order to expose them to VRChat.
 It is essentially a bridge between OSC and the SteamVR debug commands (_SteamVR > Developer > Debug Commands_).